bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 ![](/img/expo-eject.png)" %}

 1. Select the `Expo CLi version`.
 2. In the case of a React Native project **using Expo Kit** library:
    * add your Expo username
    * add your Expo password for your Expo account.
 Note, this is sensitive information, so make sure you set it as a [secret env var](/builds/env-vars-secret-env-vars/#about-secrets/).
      In both cases, the Step will run `expo eject --eject-method expoKit`.
-3.
+3. `Run expo publish after eject?`
+4. `React Native version to set in package.json`

 ## fastlane-ios-sample-app and fastlane-android-sample-app